 Why Is a Police Report Important for Car Accident Claims?

-- The location of the accident
+- The accident’s location

 - The parties involved

-- Descriptions of the driver
+- Descriptions of the driver or vehicle damage

 - The weather conditions

-- The date of the crash
+- The date and time of the crash

 - A narrative of events

 Without a police report, tracking down this information could be difficult—if not impossible.
-Without all the relevant information, the insurance company could make an incorrect decision regarding a claim or even refuse to make a decision at all.
+Without all the relevant information, the insurance company could make an incorrect decision regarding a claim or refuse to make a decision at all.

 Even then, insurance companies will always approach your account of the accident with skepticism.
-The value of a police report is that a neutral party compiles it with nothing to lose in the pending car accident lawsuit.
+The value of a police report is that a neutral party compiles it with nothing to lose or gain in the pending car accident lawsuit.

-How Long do I Have to File a Claim for My Car Accident?
+How Long Do I Have to File a Claim for My Car Accident?

 Do I Have to Report an Accident in Texas?

-There are times when the police might not issue a crash report following an accident.
+Sometimes, the police might not issue a crash report following an accident.
 There are also circumstances where you could resolve your car accident claim with the insurance company even though you do not have a copy of the report.
 There might be flexibility in these situations, but there is little latitude regarding the obligation to report an accident to the police.

-State law requires motorists to immediately report an accident to the police under several different circumstances.
+State law requires motorists to immediately report an accident to the police under several circumstances.
 Together, these circumstances cover the majority of accidents that might lead to a viable personal injury lawsuit.
 It is required under the law to report an accident to the police if it results in:

 - Bodily injury